jordanjhoff/Reversi/Reversi/README.md

 moves, which piece is where, what is legal, as well as making changes when commands are inputted.

 #### View
-The view listens to the model to represent it, in whichever way it is implemented.
+Our GUI view represents the Hex Reversi Board as a GUI that can be interacted with.
+When moves are made, it notifies its observer (the controller) that a move was made so that the controller can update the model accordingly.
+The GUI allows for clicking, and when it is not your current turn, the view disables clicking.
+When it is your turn, the view displays possible moves as a small yellow indicator.
-Currently, our only representation is the textual version, but it could represent the exact same game as a GUI.
+The view displays messages that are helpful to the user (such as when it's your turn, when the game ends when you must pass).
+The view only displays messages if the user is not an AI.

 #### Controller
-The controller, albeit not implemented, will be for communicating between the user, the model, and the view.
-It will take inputs and make sure that the changes happen, and are represented by the view so the player can have a seamless experience while playing hexagonal reversi.
+The controller acts as a intermediary between the view and the model.
+To do this, the controller acts as an observer to two different sets of features (defined in our features interfaces).
+It first observes for any model changes, such as the board updating, or whose turn it is, which is then passed to the view.
+It also observers for any moves made, which can be done by the Players (in the case of an AI player), or by the view (in the case of a human player).
+For moves, the controller processes player and view moves identically.

 ### Key Subcomponents
-Our main subcomponents, besides being our implementations of our interfaces for the explained hexagonal version of reversi as well as textual view, would be our classes for the hexagonal positions as well as teamcolor.
+Our main subcomponents, besides being our implementations of our interfaces for the explained hexagonal version of reversi as well as the view, would be our classes for the hexagonal positions as well as teamcolor.

 #### HexPosition